sagemath/trac_to_gh/Issue 6404.md

 # Issue 6404: Typeseting for conjugate() of symbolic function is inadequate

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6404

 Original creator: gmhossain